 If any batteries you want to bring are between 101–160 Wh, you are allowed to bring up to two with airline approval.

-Can You Bring Camera Lenses on a Plane?
+Related: Can You Bring a Power Bank on a Plane?

 You can bring as many camera lenses that you want on a plane in your carry on, but keep in mind weight restrictions that the airline you are traveling with have.

 The TSA do not require you to remove the lenses from your camera or any other lenses you want to bring with you for additional screening.